Flywheel review: pricing and features for WordPress websites

 In that case, I focusing on the standard packages today.

 All 4 of the plans are equipped with free SSLs, nightly backups, staging, caching, and a content delivery network powered by Fastly.

-- Starter plan ($25/mo) comes with 10GB storage for 1 website and 50GB bandwidth for up to 25 000 visits monthly.
+- Starter plan ($25/month) comes with 10GB storage for 1 website and 50GB bandwidth for up to 25 000 visits monthly.
 This gives enough disk space for a popular blog or a small online store.

-- Freelance plan ($96/mo) allows you to host up to 10 websites with 20GB storage and 200GB bandwidth for up to 100 000 visits/mo.
+- Freelance plan ($96/month) allows you to host up to 10 websites with 20GB storage and 200GB bandwidth for up to 100 000 visits/mo.
 As suggested by the name, it’s the best plan for freelancers that are hosting their clients’ sites.
 Growth Suite is available, increasing the plan price to $113/mo.

 - Agency plan ($242/month) comes with 50GB storage for 30 websites and 500GB bandwidth for 400 000 visits/mo.
 It’s the plan for growing businesses.
 Growth Suite is available, increasing the price to $275/mo.